chidubemokeke/PolygonRootSubgraphDocs/queries.md

 ### Delegators

-Description: Get total number of active delegators, their delegations and the validator they delegated to.
+Description: This query gets the total number of active delegators, the first 50 delegations and the validator they delegated to.

 ```graphql
 {